samueleaton/cubbie/docs/event_system.md

 ### Event Namespacing

 Having so many events can get messy, so use namspaces to make things organized.
-Create a namespace object and then pass it to the `createEventNamspace` method.
+Create a namespace object and then pass it to the `setEventNamspace` method.

 ``` javascript
 const UserPreferenceEvents = {